Mian Muhammad Munir: Early life and education

+He is famous for his contributions to cricket in his city.

 He graduated in 2002 from Bahauddin Zakariya University and has the degree of Bachelor of Arts.

 Political career

 He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Nawaz) from Constituency PP-190 (Okara-VI) in the 2013 Pakistani general election.

 In December 2013, he was appointed as Parliamentary Secretary for Excise & Taxation.

 He was elected second time to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Nawaz) from Constituency PP-191 (Okara-VII) in the 2024 Pakistani general election.